jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 }
 ```

-Compilers these days are well-aware of these Granlund-Montgomery-style division tricks.
-Indeed, my compiler (clang) leveraged such a trick and translated the above code into the following lines of assemblies:
+Modern compilers are well-aware of these Granlund-Montgomery-style division tricks.
+Indeed, my compiler (clang) adeptly harnessed such tactics, as demonstrated by its translation of the code above into the following lines of assembly instructions:
 ```asm
 div(unsigned long):
         mov     rax, rdi